JacquesIversen/pp4-this-time-final/README.md

 ## [User Stories](#user-stories)
-### Developer: (Dev)
-- As Dev, I need to install/create the project and app files.
-- As Dev, I need to setup base/index.html to extend other html files upon.
-- As Dev, I need to setup and proove function of static, media and templates files in directories.
-- As Dev, I need to Decide on which CDN, and Script to choose and install.
-- As Dev, I need to design a Header and footer to suit design ideas.
-- As Dev, I need to install, implement and test Django-Allauth
-- As Dev, I need to Update Procfile and Requirements
-- As Dev, I need to Use Django DEBUG functions to locate deployment issues.
-- As Dev, I need to locate and listen to the Heroku buildlog to adapt requirements.
-- As Dev, I need to deploy the final site, without compromising my ability to still edit the app.

 ### User: (Customer)
 - As a Customer, I want to see what this company has to offer.